 Bus stops in several directions a few blocks away

-Last remaining neighborhood in downtown Austin
+Last remaining neighborhood in downtown Austin.
+If there is only 1 guest, the price

 I very much enjoyed my stay at Pat and Bill's.
 They are a welcoming couple.
 Their house is in a beautiful old neighborhood and is a convenient walk to the University of Texas.
 I would stay there again.
 Thanks Pat and Bill!